thelonelinux/Edureka_Java_All_Learning/Edureka_SpringBoot_Microservices/Edureka_Microservices_Part_1.md

 10. Shared database pattern
 11. Single database per service pattern
 12. External config pattern
-13. Chained pattern
+* 13. Chained pattern
+* -- END --

-### 4. Springboot and Spring Framework - II (Here we did spring framework IOC and DI understand via code and using spring MVC we created the rest service project)
+### 4.Springboot and Spring Framework - II (Here we did spring framework IOC and DI understand via code and using spring MVC we created the rest service project)
 * Spring FrameWork and Spring Boot
 * In Microservice, single database per service is the ideal pattern, but it has limitation, as we see in previous lecture.
 * To know the spring Boot we need to first know the basics of spring framework, because spring boot is developed over spring framework.